 ~Once the oil is about to body temperature, strain out the garlic and herbs.
 Use a coffee filter or a clean tea towel, not just a mesh strainer or cheesecloth.
 It is crucial that you do not accidentally get bits of garlic and herbs in your child’s ear!

 ~Add essential oils, if you want.
 This will take the healing properties up a notch!
-I added one drop each of tea tree, eucalyptus, lavender and oregano.
+I added one drop each of organic tea tree and lavender.
 If your child has sensitive skin, you might want to keep have some garlic-mullein oil set aside without the other essential oils.
 Switch to the garlic-mullein oil if skin irritation occurs.

 ~Store the oil in a glass jar and heat it to body temperature by setting the jar in a bowl of hot water.
 Check the temperature of the oil on the inside of your wrist.
 Too hot and it will burn, too cold and it will cause pain.